ChuckFerrando/ChuckFerrando/README.md

 -  tighter README and diagram standards

-- a more explicit operating loop linking strategy, governance, delivery, outcomes, learning, and adjustment Because of that evolution, this profile README is intentionally an interim portfolio summary rather than the final long-form front-door narrative.
+- a more explicit operating loop of **Strategy → Governance → Delivery → Outcomes → Learning → Strategy**

 A broader refresh is planned after the remaining pillars are further completed.

 # Important Terminology

 Two terms matter throughout this portfolio:

-- **PLOS** = the **Product Leadership Operating System**, the full portfolio and operating model
+- **PLOS** = the **Product Leadership Operating System**, the full operating system and portfolio

-- **PLSA** = the **Product Leadership Systems Architecture**, the canonical architecture defined in Pillar 1 They are related, but they are not interchangeable.
+- **PLSA** = the **Product Leadership Systems Architecture**, the canonical five-system architecture defined in Pillar 1

+They are related, but they are not interchangeable.

 ---